-2.5.1 New red-sensitive detector system: starting August 1st 2010
+2.5.1 Detector system

-During a planned intervention in the months of June and July 2010 the VIMOS detectors will be upgraded to new E2V CCD-44-82-1-D42, back-illuminated, non-inverted mode operation, deep-depletion devices.
-The new devices will have exactly the same format as the current one.
+Since August 1st 2010 VIMOS has four new red-sensitive detectors.
+They are E2V CCD-44-82-1-D42, backilluminated, non-inverted mode operation, deep-depletion devices.
+The new devices will have exactly the same format as the old ones, that is, $2k \times 4k$ .
 Their main difference compared to the old ones is an increased quantum efficiency in the red and reduced fringing.
 The response of the new detectors is comparable to the old ones in the range 400-600 nm where it starts to increase, reaching a factor of two improvement at approximately 850 nm.
-Please check the VIMOS news pages and/or contact ESO's User Support Department for further news.
+At the U-band there is a loss of 30% Please check the VIMOS news pages and/or contact ESO's User Support Department for further news.